python/cpython/Doc/library/dis.rst

    ``argc`` is the total of the positional and named arguments, excluding ``self`` when a ``NULL`` is not present.

-   ``CALL`` pops all arguments, the keyword names, and the callable object off the stack, calls the callable object with those arguments, and pushes the return value returned by the callable object.
+   ``CALL_KW`` pops all arguments, the keyword names, and the callable object off the stack, calls the callable object with those arguments, and pushes the return value returned by the callable object.

    .. versionadded:: 3.13